last updated: 2022-12-11 version history

 Kernel ATM: (Tsim Sha Tsui)

 Nitroswap: (Causeway Bay, Kwun Tong, Mong Kok, Po Lam, Sham Shui Po, Tsim Sha Tsui, Tuen Mun, Yuen Long)

 Q9 Capital: Q9 Crypto Hub, G/F 9 Queen’s Road Central, Central

 Buying Bitcoin on exchanges is usually the cheapest option in terms of fees and is relatively fast and convenient too.
 But it often requires a few days to set up an account and get verified, and you can expect exchanges based in Hong Kong to ask for your personal information like HKID or address proof before you can start using their accounts.
 Please note that Bitcoin exchanges are not to be treated as banks.
 We recommend you to withdraw your coins quickly after your purchase to a wallet you control, and never keep any funds on an exchange for a longer time.

 Hong Kong Exchanges

-Tidebit Tidebit is the newest of Hong Kong Bitcoin exchanges.
-You can deposit cash for free or via wire transfer for a 2% fee.
+Tidebit Tidebit is an established Hong Kong Bitcoin exchange.
+You can deposit cash or wire transfer.
+Bitcoin withdrawals carry a sizable fee.

 Circle Trading Circle is a Boston-based financial services firm most popular for their money transfer app.
 They opened a Bitcoin OTC trading desk in Hong Kong in November 2017.